What is Rhetoric?

 The Speaking and Writing Centers offer support and practice for student presentations and papers in any class.
 Co-curricular organizations, like the Ty R. Warren Debate Union, provide opportunities for students to collaborate and communicate about the issues that are most important in their lives.

-Build the rhetorical skills that will shape your future.
+Build the rhetorical skills that will shape your future with the Department of Writing and Rhetoric.